 4. Toll Automation

 Smart cities are about efficiency and convenience.
 As such, one of their most essential features is toll automation.
 Lack of automation at a toll station can cause several highway accidents, not to mention traffic jams.
-With an ANPR camera monitoring the tolling process, barriers are lifted automatically, saving significant time.
+With an ANPR camera monitoring the tolling process, barriers lift themselves automatically, saving significant time.

 How Does ANPR Software Work?